5 Reasons Why Obesity is a Silent Killer! Pledge Fitness This World Obesity Day!

 According to WHO, 2018, more than 1.9 billion adults are found to be overweight.
 Out of these, 650 million are obese.
 Overall, 13 percent of the world’s adult population is obese, as in 2016.

 Another study published in Lancet showed that India ranks fifth in terms of the number of obese men (9.8 million) and third in terms of obese women (20 million).
-Not only that, India has the second highest number of obese children in the world.
+Not only that, India has the second-highest number of obese children in the world.

 Obesity- A Silent Killer

 Obesity is not just a disorder but a cobweb of many associated disorders as well.
-If not checked at right time, it can prove to be hazardous to health.
+If not checked at the right time, it can prove to be hazardous to health.

 A. Obesity and Diabetes

-Diabetes is the chronic condition of elevated blood sugar level.
+Diabetes is the chronic condition of elevated blood sugar levels.
 According to the Global Report on Diabetes, WHO, the number of diabetics has increased from 108 million in 1980 to 422 million in 2014, i.e more than doubled since 1980 globally.

 India represents 49% of the world’s diabetes burden with 72 million cases in 2017.
 With the increased prevalence of obesity, the epidemic of diabetes mellitus has also risen over the past 20 years.